RunOnYourOwn/TurfTrack/docs/status.md

 - Export functionality for GDD data is planned for the future
 - Future enhancements (e.g., next_threshold_date, lawn_name columns) are documented in tasks and technical docs
 - **Security**: All containers now run as non-root users with proper file permissions and directory ownership
+- **Testing**: Comprehensive test infrastructure is now in place with pytest, coverage reporting, and organized test structure